hl7au/au-fhir-base/input/pagecontent/terminology.md

     <tr>
       <td><a href="https://healthterminologies.gov.au/fhir/ValueSet/body-site-1">Body Site</a></td>
       <td>
-        <a href="StructureDefinition-au-bodystructure.html">AU Base Body Structure</a>,
+        <a href="StructureDefinition-au-bodystructure.html">AU Base BodyStructure</a>,
         <a href="StructureDefinition-au-condition.html">AU Base Condition</a>,
         <a href="StructureDefinition-au-imagingresult.html">AU Base Diagnostic Imaging Result</a>,
-        <a href="StructureDefinition-au-servicerequest.html">AU Base Service Request</a>,
+        <a href="StructureDefinition-au-servicerequest.html">AU Base ServiceRequest</a>,
         <a href="StructureDefinition-au-dosage.html">AU Base Dosage</a>,
-        <a href="StructureDefinition-au-medicationadministration.html">AU Base Medication Administration</a>,
+        <a href="StructureDefinition-au-medicationadministration.html">AU Base MedicationAdministration</a>,
         <a href="StructureDefinition-au-procedure.html">AU Base Procedure</a>,
         <a href="StructureDefinition-au-specimen.html">AU Base Specimen</a>
       </td>